 "While court cases can take unexpected turns, today’s announcement by Attorney General Rosenblum is extremely important for everyone who supports the civil rights and civil liberties of all Oregonians."
 5

 The plaintiffs have asked the District Court for a summary judgement.
 That is, they would like the judge to issue a ruling without a trial.
-There has been a long series of decisions in District Courts favoring marriage equality since 2014-DEC, as listed above. it seems redundant and a waste of resources to have still another trial.

 2014-JAN to MAR: Further developments: